pulumi/docs/content/docs/reference/pkg/azure-nextgen/authorization/policyassignment.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure_nextgen";

-const policyAssignment = new azure_nextgen.authorization.PolicyAssignment("policyAssignment", {
+const policyAssignment = new azure_nextgen.authorization.latest.PolicyAssignment("policyAssignment", {
     description: "Force resource names to begin with given DeptA and end with -LC",
     displayName: "Enforce resource naming rules",
     metadata: {